 Of important note, Nashville is also a town of artists.
 Nashville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Nashville’s character.

 A relatively large number of people in Nashville telecommute to their jobs.
 Overall, about 8.30% of the workforce works from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Nashville does not have a public transit system used by locals to get to and from work.

-The overall education level of Nashville is somewhat higher than in the average US city of 21.84%: 27.87% of adults 25 and older in the town have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Nashville citizens is substantially higher than the typical US community, as 31.66% of adults in Nashville have at least a bachelor's degree, and the average American community has 21.84%.

 The people who call Nashville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nashville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Nashville include English, Irish, Scottish, and Italian.
+Important ancestries of people in Nashville include Irish, English, Polish, and Scottish.

 The most common language spoken in Nashville is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German.